mycase/chulie/README.md

+# chulie

-# SQS message processor
+AWS SQS message processor for Node.js

-## Install
+## Installation

-This project may be open-sourced at some point, but until then, follow instructions in the [Appfolio npm repository wiki](https://sites.google.com/a/appfolio.com/eng/resources/our-tools/npm?pli=1) to enable our private npm repository in you project, then
+This project may be open-sourced at some point, but until then, follow instructions in the [Appfolio npm repository wiki] to enable our private npm repository in your project, then

     npm install chulie